raguay/ModalFileManager-NWjs/README.md

 which will launch the sdk version of NW.js with full development tools.

 If you just want to download a program to use, check the releases.
 I'm currently releasing beta level macOS binaries in the releases.
 A step by step installing using the releases is discussed in my tutorial [Modal File Manager: Update and Extensions](https://blog.customct.com/modal-file-manager-update-and-extensions).
+This version isn't complete in that when you run a program to view processes, the processes will say `nwjs`, but the icon will be for mfm (Modal File Manager).

 ## Upgrading